NUIGhackyhour/NUIGhackyhour.github.io/README.md

 This site will be used to notify members of meeting time/topics, as well as serving as a sandbox for trying out various web things.

 # Testing Locally
 GitHub Pages uses a framework called Jekyll to generate the site.
-You can install this for testing the site on your computer.
+You can install this framework for testing the site on your own computer.
 [Installing Jekyll](https://jekyllrb.com/docs/installation/)

 Once you have jekyll installed, you can render the site: